kalxas/rasdaman/doc/main/02_inst-guide.rst

 Download the installer and execute it: ::

     $ wget http://download.rasdaman.org/installer/install.sh
-    $ bash install.sh -j profiles/installer/default.toml
+    $ bash install.sh

-This creates a vanilla installation in ``/opt/rasdaman`` using reasonable defaults (see the :ref:`installer configuration page <sec-system-install-installer-config>` for more details).
+This creates a vanilla installation in ``/opt/rasdaman`` using reasonable default configurations from ``/tmp/rasdaman-installer/profiles/installer/default.toml`` (see the :ref:`installer configuration page <sec-system-install-installer-config>` for more details).

 Note that the script needs sudo rights for installing rasdaman into its proper system directory (``/opt/rasdaman``) and for installing package